sandeepverana/Postgresql/Postgres-practise.md

 ***
 * A view is named query that provides another way to present data in the database tables.
 * Views are based on one or more tables, which are known as base tables.
-* Views doesnot contain any data
+* Views does not contain any data.
 * Views are definitions built on top of other tables (or views).
-* If data is changed in the underlying table, the same change is reflected in the view
+* If data is changed in the underlying table, the same change is reflected in the view.
-* A view can be accessed as a virtual table in PostgreSQL
+* A view can be accessed as a virtual table in PostgreSQL.
-* Temporary views can also be created
+* Temporary views can also be created.
 ```sql
 create view part_view as select * from part limit 5 offset 100;
 CREATE VIEW